Parental leave in the United States: Postpartum depression

+The postpartum period can be characterized by high levels of stress for first-time parents of any gender as they transition into parenthood.
+Stressors include new financial responsibility, career changes, and the accountability of raising a child.
+These stressors trigger negative mental health effects with a risk of serious mental health diagnoses in either parent such as anxiety and/or depression.
+Specifically, in fathers on a global scale, up to 10% are diagnosed during this period with mental health disorders.
+Fortunately, these negative mental health effects are aided with access to parental leave.
+Longer leave is associated with a decrease in stressors, burnout risk, and utilization of mental health care.

 These mental health issues have the biggest toll on women from low-income and marginalized communities.
-There is a sub-facet within the American Rescue Plan Act of 2021 that extends Medicaid care for postpartum related issues.
+There is a sub-facet within the American Rescue Plan Act of 2021 that extends Medicaid care for postpartum-related issues.
 This policy reveals how important it is for mothers and their infants to have access to care for maternal mental health.
-However, it is a separate policy from the FMLA and women will not have extended parental leave in order to focus on their mental health concerns.
+However, it is a separate policy from the FMLA, and women will not have extended parental leave to focus on their mental health concerns.
 FMLA provides 12 weeks of unpaid leave, which only further negatively impacts women with low socioeconomic status seeking mental health care.